 The Audubon Mural Project – Rockford is a public art project featuring birds that have identified by the National Audubon’s birds and climate change report.
 According to that report, climate change will impact 389 species of birds by 2080, including the Baltimore Oriole.
 The Baltimore Oriole is one of the most brilliantly colored songbirds, flaming orange and black, sharing the heraldic colors of the coat of arms of 17th-century Lord Baltimore.

 The Baltimore Oriole is the second bird mural we helped facilitate located in Rockford.
-Other murals include a Yellow-headed Blackbird, Golden-crowned Kinglet, Sandhill Crane, Tree Swallow, and a Peregrine Falcon.
+Other murals include a Yellow-headed Blackbird and Golden-crowned Kinglet.

 Climate change is one of the most critical challenges facing our world and the artistic movement to confront climate change has steadily gained momentum.
 Art can serve as a powerful tool to increase awareness and beautify our city!

 About The Artist, Brett Whitacre – Baltimore Oriole (203 N. Church St., Rockford, IL)